Veronica agrestis

 Veronica agrestis, the green field-speedwell, is a species of flowering plant in the Plantaginaceae (Plantain) family.
 It is native to Europe, western Asia and North Africa, and has been introduced to eastern North America, India and some other countries.

 Description

 A sprawling, predominantly white to light blue flowered annual speedwell, sometimes lilac, with fresh green leaves.
-The flowers are small (3–6 mm diam), and generally the lower part is white or pale with the uppermost part showing any conspicuous colour.
+The flowers are small, with a 3–6 mm diameter, and generally the lower part is white or pale with the uppermost part showing any conspicuous colour.
 The flower stalks are shortish (not clearly longer than the leaves), which mature to form a fruit capsule whose two lobes are parallel, clothed with long hairs or none, but lacking short hairs.
 The lower leaves are somewhat elongated in appearance, as the upper leaves are.

-Similar species include Veronica polita (with dull green leaves, the lower leaves not elongated, its fruit with short as well as long hairs), Veronica persica (with flower stalks often much longer than the leaves, and the lobes of the fruit diverging like a 'V').
+Similar species include Veronica polita (with dull green leaves, the lower leaves not elongated, its fruit with short as well as long hairs), and Veronica persica (with flower stalks often much longer than the leaves, and the lobes of the fruit diverging like a 'V').